Special and Affiliated College Programs

 QuickTime - QuickTime is a common plug-in that supports several digital media capabilities and components for audio,video and graphic images.

 RealPlayer - RealPlayer lets you play streaming audio, video, animations, and multimedia presentations on the web.

 Plug-ins Link - To download Flash Player, QuickTime or RealPlayer, go to: http://ninite.com/ to download for free.

 Child Development Services

-Child Development Services (CDS) has been a sponsored agency of Otero Junior College since 1974.
-It is the mission of Otero Junior College Child Development Services to provide high quality, comprehensive early childhood education programs for children from birth through 6 years old; to provide parent education programs that strengthen the family, develop basic literacy, encourage job training and personal development; and to develop community partnerships and coordination of community based services.
+Child Development Services (CDS) has been a sponsored agency of Otero College since 1974.
+It is the mission of Otero College Child Development Services to provide high quality, comprehensive early childhood education programs for children from birth through 6 years old; to provide parent education programs that strengthen the family, develop basic literacy, encourage job training and personal development; and to develop community partnerships and coordination of community based services.

 CDS administers three federally funded early childhood programs - Head Start, Migrant and Seasonal Head Start, and Early Head Start.
 These nation-wide, federally funded programs help low-income children, their families, and communities overcome the effects of poverty and help prepare children to start school.